rav3ndust/prometheus-install-r3/README.md

 # Prometheus Installation Script for Ubuntu 16.04 and 18.04 LTS

+**Raven's Note**: This script is a fork of the original repository in order to add support for newer versions of Ubuntu (22.10, 23.04, etc), along with further uninstallation scripts and customizations.

 **Important:** This is a work in progress.

 **Even more important:** If you actually plan to use this do not forget to edit configuration files to your needs (service files, YAML configuration files, etc.).
 Configuration files provided here are just generic files.